 The Commission's rules contain many examples of wireless services - such as the Wireless Medical Telemetry Service, the Medical Implant Service, the Low Power Radio Service - which have been designated for specific uses and where the Commission has not provided licensees with the flexibility to provide other services.
 Even some non-public safety/public health services have significant use restrictions.
-FN: See, e.g., 47 C.F.R. § 95.179 (limiting non-individual licensees in the General Mobile Radio Service to communications related to the licensee's business activities).
+See, e.g., 47 C.F.R. § 95.179 (limiting non-individual licensees in the General Mobile Radio Service to communications related to the licensee's business activities).
+See also Order on Reconsideration, FCC 05-202, in WT Docket Nos.
+03-103 and 05-42, released December 9, 2005, regarding the 800 MHz Air Ground Service to airground service and prohibiting ancillary services (unlike LMS-M which is PMRS, this Air Ground service is commercial, but still it has this restriction to its purpose since, like LMS-M, it is a unique service dedicated to service to a component of the nation's critical transportation sector.

-9. Flexible-Use / Reduced Power or Time LMS-M will not be Competitive with NPRM's Suggested CMRS or other "Flexible"-Use Services suggesting it may compete with.
+9. Flexible-Use / Reduced Power or Time LMS-M will not be Competitive with NPRM's Suggested CMRS or other "Flexible"-Use Services

+The major CRMS and other established services, such as PSC and cellular, and new mobile broadcast services such as Qualcomm's and Crown Castle's mobile TC services, all have much higher power than LMS-M has even under current rules.15 If the LMS-M power is cut, and/or time of use is reduced, it will make LMS-M non-competitive with these existing "flexible" services that the NPRM must be suggesting it may compete with.
 This will not be feasible.
 For reasons noted above, it will take too many base stations, too much CapEx and OpEx, too much time, too much added complexity and points of failure, especially in critical early stages of operation until break even.
-LMS-M was well designed and allocated as a specialtry PMRS service for very high public interest ITS purposes.
+LMS-M was well designed and allocated as a specialty PMRS service for very high public interest ITS purposes.
 It can be viable in this, along with the gradual but major rollout of ITS specific systems across the nation.
-LMS-M licensees must work at this to participate, spend considerable time and money, but that was entirely predictable when all current licensees bought their licensees at auction, if the read the LMS-M rules and underlying rulemaking.
+LMS-M licensees must work at this to participate, spend considerable time and money, but that was entirely predictable when all current licensees bought their licenses at auction, if the read the LMS-M rules and underlying rulemaking.
 If such licensees do not want to do this, they should not be granted construction extensions on pleas that vendors have not jumped in their laps with ready-to-go LMS equipment, especially when they are not willing to expend time and funds on obtaining such equipment or a viable plan to use it..